AhmedBadary/AhmedBadary.github.io/content/research/dl/cnn_5.md

 2. **Cross-Correlation:**{: style="color: SteelBlue"}{: .bodyContents3 #bodyContents32}
     :   Cross-Correlation is a measure of similarity of two series as a function of the displacement of one relative to the other.
-    :   The __continuous__ cross-correlation on continous functions f and g:
+    :   The __continuous__ cross-correlation on continuous functions f and g:
     :   $$(f\star g)(\tau )\ {\stackrel {\mathrm {def} }{=}}\int _{-\infty }^{\infty }f^{*}(t)\ g(t+\tau )\,dt,$$
     :   The __discrete__ cross-correlation on discreet functions f and g:
     :   $$(f\star g)[n]\ {\stackrel {\mathrm {def} }{=}}\sum _{m=-\infty }^{\infty }f^{*}[m]\ g[m+n].$$